epiphenomena/htidp/examples/README.md

    python -m examples.example_server
    ```

+3. Access the web-based UI at http://127.0.0.1:8001

-3. Open `client.html` in a web browser to interact with the APIs
+4. Alternatively, open `client.html` in a web browser to interact with the APIs using the standalone client

 Note: The example implementations are for demonstration purposes only and do not include full security features that would be required in a production environment.